pbrod/nvector/docs/reference/index.rst

 Reference nvector package
 #########################

-.. only:: html

-    :Release: |release|
-    :Date: |today|

-Technical reference material that details functions, modules, and objects included in nvector, describing what they are and what they do.
+Technical reference material that details functions, modules, and objects included in nvector version |release|, describing what they are and what they do.

 .. toctree::